 - 1/2 tsp or a little more ground cinnamon for the topping

-Preheat over to 18-C / 350°F.
+- Preheat over to 180-C / 350°F.

-Using an electric mixer, cream the butter and 3/4 cup of sugar together until light and fluffy.
+- Using an electric mixer, cream the butter and 3/4 cup of sugar together until light and fluffy.
 Add the eggs, one at a time making sure each is well incorporated before adding the next.
 Add the dry ingredients and mix briefly until just combined.

-Spoon the cake batter into a greased 23 cm / 9-inch springform cake tin with the bottom lined with baking paper and smooth the top.
-Arrange the plums, skin side up evenly over the batter.
-Sprinkle the top with the lemon juice, then the cinnamon and remaining two tablespoons of sugar
+- Spoon the cake batter into a greased 23 cm / 9-inch springform cake tin with the bottom lined with baking paper and smooth the top.
+Arrange the plums, and skin side up evenly over the batter.
+Sprinkle the top with the lemon juice, then the cinnamon and the remaining two tablespoons of sugar